STUDIO OD DIST CLASSIC

 6402 57 |

-Dave Friedman’s favorite 4x12 in bare wood.
-Primary workshop cab used to voice his amplifiers since the beginning.
+Dave Friedman’s favorite bare-wood 4x12.
+A primary workshop cabinet used to voice his amplifiers from early on.
 Four 6402 Greenback speakers.
-Captured with single SM57 for pure punchy sound. |
+Captured with a single SM57 for a direct, punchy sound. |

 LIVE OD DIST CLASSIC |